Master of Science in Innovation and Entrepreneurship

 Degree-Seeking Students – Students Who Want to Pursue Both a Graduate Business Degree in JSOM and a Certificate in Innovation and Entrepreneurship:

-Students already enrolled in a graduate degree program in JSOM are automatically eligible for enrolling in these certificate programs and may begin taking required courses immediately via normal course registration procedures.
+Students already enrolled in a graduate degree program at JSOM are automatically eligible for enrolling in these certificate programs and may begin taking required courses immediately via normal course registration procedures.
 Students should notify the program director regarding their desire to receive a certificate (see contact information below).
 As the student completes the final required course, a follow-up notification should be sent that includes the courses completed and the grades received in each course.

 Non-Degree-Seeking Students – Students Who Only Want to Pursue a Certificate in Innovation and Entrepreneurship: